borntofrappe/flutter-dev/README.md

 ## text_input

-Follow several recipes to learn about the widgets used to collect text input.
+Follow several recipes on [docs.flutter.dev](https://docs.flutter.dev/cookbook/forms) to learn about the widgets used to collect text input.

+## dialog

+Create a series of widgets connected to the `Dialog` class.